There are obvious difficulties with the project scope.

 You need a high-quality WBS.
-Moreover, you need a non-nerdy way to describe project scope.
+Moreover, you need a non-nerdy way to describe the project scope.
 Therefore, you also need a Project Scope Statement.
 We will discuss it below.

 If you are on an agile project, the clearly defined scope of increment or iteration is even more vital.
 Do not think that agile saves you from thorough documenting of the work to be done.
 Keep your Sprint Backlog and User Stories neat.
-Apply a simple rule: “A newcomer should understand what need to be done from User Story description.”
+Apply a simple rule: “A newcomer should understand what needs to be done from User Story description.”

 How to Validate Scope

 Once in a while, you need to get a formal sign-off that a deliverable meets stakeholders expectations.

 It is crucial to do that continuously throughout the project.
 Even if you are leading a plan-driven project, nothing should stop you from providing product increments for review.